 We loved how you shared on your Twitter account (@johnoates) what you did for Thanksgiving since you couldn’t have family visit.

 I was a very avid skier when we lived in Colorado.
 I was a big-time downhill Telemark skier, and I used to do a lot of backcountry skiing.
 Now I stopped doing downhill; I just don’t feel like getting hurt anymore.
 I do a lot of Nordic skiing now.

-[Lora’s note: When I was living in Manchester, VT in 1987/1988, I finished work and headed to the Ralph Lauren store to see some friends and wait for them to clock out.
+[Lora’s note: When I was living in Manchester, VT in 1987/1988, I finished work and headed to the Ralph Lauren store to see some friends who worked there and waited for them to clock out.
 I was walking around looking at ties and whatnot, when I heard, “Excuse me.”
 I looked up and saw John Oates standing in front of me.
-I do a, 😲 and John goes, 😲.
+I do a ?and John goes, ?
 We smiled.
-It was awesome. 🙌🏻]
+It was awesome.]

 Besides recording at home during the pandemic, any new hobbies, hidden talents we don’t know about?

 No hidden talents and no new hobbies. [laughs] Whatever talent I have I’ve definitely put it out there into the world.

 As far as keeping busy….
 Well, I enjoy sports cars and I like to go for drives in the country.
 I get up early in the morning when nobody is around and go for a drive.
 I hike a lot.
 There’s some great hiking trails here in Nashville.